gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 - Augmented Coding
 ---

 I was trying to get an LLM to perform TDD first when ChatGPT 3.5 was released in 2022.
-They added the possibility for the LLM to execute Python code back then.
+They added the possibility for the LLM to execute python code back then.
 And you could create "GPTs", agents that use your own system prompt kinda.
 Back then I created a [Software Crafter GPT](https://chatgpt.com/g/g-MWGfe0UQn-software-crafter).
 It could do simple katas.
-But its capabilities were quite limited, to be honest.
-Also, considering that it was previously trained on such kata code before, it was not really something special.
-In the following months I did not witness much improvement in the LLM space.
-It felt more like a stagnation.
-I was sceptical about it all, and still am.
+But its capabilities were limited.
+In the following months I did not witness a lot of improvement in the LLM space.
+It felt like stagnation and I was sceptical.

-But in the recent weeks I had a few successes with LLM-assisted development, and it was quite fun.
+This changed in the recent months where I experienced successes with LLM-assisted development.
+It was fun, ... addictive even.

 Models and tooling have gotten better and actually useful for coding.
-There are still limits of course, but it's good enough to find joy in trying to get the most out of it.
-I spent a lot of time doing augmented coding and had quite some learnings.
-I was trying to make it perform better and better, moving the autonomy slider up.
-This post introduces a *pattern language* about some of the things I learned work.
-I also provide examples where some of them show a demo run using the [simple-agent](https://github.com/gregorriegler/simple-agent).
-Whenever you see a codeblock starting with `❯ ./agent.sh` this is the simple agent.
+There are still limitations, but it's good enough to to try and get the most out of it.
+I wanted to find out how much I can push up the autonomy slider while keeping up the quality and maintainability.
+I spent a lot of time doing augmented coding, which to me meant to teach the agent what I would do.
+This endeavour was so interresting that I had to describe some of the things I learned.

+This post introduces a *pattern language* about some of the things that worked for me.
+I recently added examples.
+Some of them show a *demo run* using the [simple-agent](https://github.com/gregorriegler/simple-agent).
+Whenever you see a codeblock starting with `❯ ./agent.sh` this IS the simple agent.

 ## Basics

 ### 🤖 Agent
 **Pattern:** *Give the LLM Agency*

-An Agent in its simplest form is nothing more than a loop that facilitates a dialog with a language model that allows it to execute tools.
-More advanced Agents track context size, embed custom system prompts, provide different modes, let you choose the language model and do advanced context management.
-The Agent is the engine of augmented work.
+An agent in its simplest form is nothing more than a loop that facilitates a dialog with a language model that allows it to execute tools.
+More advanced agents track context size, embed custom system prompts, provide different modes, let you choose the language model and do advanced context management.
+The agent is the engine of augmented work.

 ### 🧠 To Augment Oneself
 **Pattern:** *Project what you are doing.*

 For me, augmentation is a learning process where we discover our habits, decisions and workflows and capture them into clear artifacts that are so precise that an agent can follow and thus imitate us.
 Before asking the agent to take action, pause to explore what you would do if you were doing it yourself.
 What steps would you take?
 What considerations matter?
 Describe that process to the agent.
 Externalize your own reasoning, step by step, so the agent can pick it up and run with it.
 Think of it as constructing a functional representation of yourself.
 Often we have to go through the motions ourselves to surface unconscious decisions.
 In augmenting we learn about our own thinking and workflow.
+This process is an interresting shift in perspectives.
+It leads you to focus more on methodology and decision making rather than technical details.
+You have to be so clear about it, that things that were previously obvious but blurry, become well understood and formalized.

 ## 🌐 **HATEOAG** (Hypertext as the Engine of Agent Guidance)

-Inspired by HATEOAS, this pattern treats hypertext as the driving mechanism for agent navigation and behavior.
+Inspired by [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), this pattern treats hypertext as the driving mechanism for agent navigation and behavior.
 Hypertext guides the agent through a network of clearly defined, interlinked processes, memory, documentation files and code.

-Links invite the agent to jump, read, or act.
+Links invite the agent to jump, read, and act.

 ### 📍 Starter Symbol
 **Pattern:** *Process Identity*

 Leading emojis are what LLMs are known for.
-You look at an article containing a lot of leading emojis and immediately think: "Generated!!"
-When the agent starts its message with an emoji, this symbol becomes a declaring header about the state of the process.
+You look at an article containing a lot of leading emojis and immediately think: *"Generated!!"* When the agent starts its message with an emoji, this symbol becomes a declaring header about the state of the process.
 It gives us feedback on where the agent is right now—and what it is doing.
 Also, when it's missing, you know there's something not quite right.
 Maybe the context has gotten too large, and it's drifting.
 This is a lot of valuable feedback you receive just for a single character.
 Guide the agent which starter symbol to use.